-- Raw material at actual cost on a weighted average cost basis. - Own manufactured products at direct raw material and labour cost plus an appropriate portion of production overheads on a weighted average cost basis. - Consumable and trading stock at actual cost on a weighted average cost basis.
+- Raw material at actual cost on a weighted average cost basis. - Own manufactured products at direct raw material and labour cost plus an appropriate portion of production overheads on a weighted average cost basis. - Consumable and trading stock at actual cost on a weighted average cost basis. - Transfers from biological asset to inventory are valued at cost which is equal to fair value less cost to sell of the biological asset.

-1.11 Biological assets
+1.10 Biological assets